j-easy/easy-jobs/README.md

 ### 1. Write your job

 Jobs in Easy Jobs are regular Java classes.
-Here is an example:
+Here is a job example:

 ```java
 public class HelloWorldJob {